SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-server.md

 ### Using the Expecto runner

-If you are using the standard template then there is nothing more you need to do in order to get started testing your Server.
+If you are using the standard template, then there is nothing more you need to do in order to start testing your Server code.

 You will find a folder in the solution named **tests**.
-Inside this there is a project, **Server.Tests**, which contains a single script demonstrating how to use Expecto to test the TODO sample.
+Inside this, there is a project named **Server.Tests** that contains a single script demonstrating how to use Expecto to test the TODO sample.

 In order to run the tests, instead of starting your application using
 ```powershell